 From 1.1.2024 the waiting period is seven days during which you have been unemployed as a jobseeker at the TE Office.
 As a rule, no daily allowance is paid for the waiting period.

 Weekdays from Monday to Friday are accepted as a waiting period, and a calendar week can include a maximum of seven days of a waiting period, unemployment and working days.
-The waiting period must be accrued over a period of eight consecutive calendar weeks.
+The waiting period must be accrued over a period of eight calendar weeks.

 The waiting period cannot include time for which there is no entitlement to a daily allowance (for example, during the accrual of a financial benefit).